 ValueOfLD= log2(quadmax+1)/CG-1, Binary LDlog2(quadmax+1)/CG, Unary LD (1)

 The length descriptor (either unary or binary) is stored in the control area.
 We use the shift and mask operations to encode four integers by taking the low log2quadmax+1/CG×CG bits of an integer.
 Furthermore, these four encoded integers are stored into four different 32-bit data components of a data vector respectively.
 We update the pointer for the data component and the bit offset within the current component.
+For an across-word integer, we split it into two parts from high to low by using right-shift and mask operations.
+The first part is stored in the current data vector and the second one would be stored in the next data vector.
 The steps are repeated until all the integers are encoded.

 Decoding procedure